Minnesota Board of Accountancy

 NEWS

-Renewals Now Open for ALL Licensees, Registrants and Firms
+2025 Renewals Now Open for Licensees, Registrations and Sole Proprietor Permits

-Renewals have opened for everyone including CPA and RAP firms.
-These firms should look for a letter from the Board mailed October 25 that contains renewal information and a firm owners list.
+Renewals have opened for everyone except CPA and RAP firms.
+These firms should look for a mailing later in September, which contains information they need in order to renew.

 • Active licensees and Sole Proprietor firms that do not provide services that require peer review and that do not have non-CPA owners can renew using Online Services.